 The consequences of viral infection vary considerably.
 Many infections cause acute illness after a brief incubation period, but some are asymptomatic or cause minor symptoms that may not be recognized except in retrospect.
 Many viral infections are cleared by the body’s defenses, but some remain in a latent state, and some cause chronic disease.

-Variant Creutzfeldt-Jakob disease and bovine spongiform encephalopathy were formerly termed slow viral diseases because they have lengthy incubations (years), but they are now known to be caused by prions; prions are proteinaceous disease-causing agents that are not bacterial, fungal, or viral and that contain no genetic material (see Overview of Prion Diseases).
+Variant Creutzfeldt-Jakob disease and bovine spongiform encephalopathy were formerly termed slow viral diseases because they have lengthy incubations (years), but they are now known to be caused by prions; prions are proteinaceous disease-causing agents that are not bacterial, fungal, or viral and that contain no genetic material.

 Several hundred different viruses infect humans.
 Viruses that infect primarily humans often spread via respiratory and enteric excretions.
-Some are transmitted sexually and through transfer of blood (eg, via transfusion, mucosal contact, or puncture by a contaminated needle) or through transplantation of tissue.
-Many viruses are transmitted via rodent or arthropod vectors, and bats have recently been identified as hosts for almost all mammalian viruses, including some responsible for certain serious human infections (eg, severe acute respiratory syndrome [SARS]).
-Viruses exist worldwide, but their spread is limited by inborn resistance, prior immunizing infections or vaccines, sanitary and other public health control measures, and prophylactic antiviral drugs.
+Some are transmitted sexually and through transfer of blood (eg, via transfusion [arboviruses such as chikungunya, dengue, West Nile, Zika, and hepatitis viruses A, B, C, and E], mucosal contact, or puncture by a contaminated needle) or through transplantation of tissue (predominantly cytomegalovirus [CMV], but also arboviruses such as Zika, West Nile, and dengue; lymphocytic choriomeningitis virus [LCMV], HIV-1, rabies, hepatitis B [HBV], and herpes simplex virus [HSV]).
+Blood that is collected for transfusion is tested for a number of viruses (see table Infectious Disease Transmission Testing).
+Many viruses are transmitted via rodent or arthropod vectors, and bats have recently been identified as hosts for many mammalian viruses, including some responsible for certain serious human infections (eg, COVID-19).

 Some viruses are oncogenic and predispose to certain cancers: